ltphuoc/matching-game-js/README.md

 ## About The Project

 ### Rule
-Choose 2 of the same color for a limited time (now: 30s)
+Find all pairs of same colors
-* WIN: DONE before the time runs out
+* WIN: has all pairs of matching colors before the time run out (now: 30s, will update level)
-*
 ### Screenshots
 ![Demo of color matching using JavaScript]()